TomislavMatas/EZAsesAutoType/doc/EZAsesAutoType-UserManual.md

 file "EZAsesAutoType.dll.config".
 Logging is configured with reasonable default values and usually there's no need to modify any of the values manually.

-NOTE: The default location for the log file is "%UserProfile%\.EZAsesAutoType":
+NOTE: The default location for the log file is "%UserProfile%&#92;.EZAsesAutoType":

 ![LogFile](../res/img/Screenshot-WindowsExplorer-LogFile.png)